nham/wabbo/entries/2015-07-07-integrals.md

 ### An example

-To illustrate what Riemann sums look like, we will consider the polynomial
+To illustrate what Riemann sums look like, we will again consider the polynomial

 $$f(x) = x^3 - 2x^2 + 0.5x + 0.5$$